amfl/sokoban-rs/README.md

 # Sokoban

-The classic "warehouse keeper" keeper game from Japan :)
+The classic "warehouse keeper" keeper game from Japan.

+Written for fun, code is not clean or good.
+Don't judge me, please! :)

 ## Controls